Assistant Professor ??? Cybersecurity (Tenure-track or Tenured)

 The College is committed to using a range of innovative approaches to achieve its goals and to improve student persistence, retention, completion, and transfer.
 The centerpiece of Guttman???s educational model is an integrated first-year core curriculum, where students examine current world issues and use New York City as a living text and laboratory.
 Thus, connecting information and concepts across multiple disciplines, contexts, and perspectives.
 This immersive approach equips Guttman students with the foundation of knowledge and skills essential to their intellectual, social, civic, and professional endeavors in and beyond the classroom.
 The College admitted its first cohort of 300 students in August 2012 and has established an enrollment target of approximately 5,000 students in the coming years.
 Before applying, candidates are strongly encouraged to visit the Stella and Charles Guttman Community College website (www.guttman.cuny.edu) to learn more about the institution.

-Ph.D. in networking, cybersecurity, computer engineering or related IT/science field (awarded by start of fall, 2023-24); and at least two years of successful teaching experience in a college setting (full-time or part-time) required.
-Due to the interdisciplinary organization of the college, the ability to collaborate well with others in academics, student services, and administration is expected.
+Ph.D. in networking, cybersecurity, computer engineering or related IT/science field (awarded by start of fall, 2024-25); and at least two years of successful teaching experience in a college setting (full-time or part-time) required.

 Minimum of two years documented successful teaching in a community college setting in one or more of the following areas: cybersecurity, computer forensics, penetration testing, computer networking, Java programming, web technologies, systems analysis and design, and operating systems